Any-k Algorithms for Enumerating Ranked Answers to Conjunctive Queries

-\subsection{ANYK-PART with Memoization (ANYK-PART++)}
+\subsection{ANYK-PART with Memoization (ANYK-PART+)}

-A main feature of \ANYKREC is that it stores and reuses the order of suffixes $\sol_k(v)$ starting at every node $v$.
-This is a type of \emph{memoization} (in addition to that of standard DP) that saves computation in future iterations.
-Inspired by this, we now propose a new algorithm \ANYKPARTP that is based on \ANYKPART, but exploits the same memoization as \ANYKREC and thus achieves the best of both worlds.
-The algorithm we present here proves \Cref{theorem:paths}.
+\ANYKREC stores and reuses the order of suffixes $\sol_k(v)$ from every node $v$ as they are computed, and, as a result, it can be faster for large values of $k$, as we show in \Cref{sec:complexity}.
+For \ssmonotone ranking functions, we now propose a new algorithm \ANYKPARTP that is based on \ANYKPART, but uses the same type of memoization as \ANYKREC and thus achieves the best of both worlds. \ANYKPARTP achieves the bounds of \Cref{theorem:paths}.